PredixDev/px-api-viewer/README.md

-# Px-Api-Viewer
+# px-api-viewer

 ## Overview

-Px-api-viewer is a Predix UI component which uses Hydrolysis and iron-doc-viewer to create API docs on the fly from a requested Component.
+Px-api-viewer is a Predix UI component which uses Hydrolysis and iron-doc-viewer to create API docs on the fly from a requested component.

 You need to pass the `source` attribute to the component - this attribute should hold the name of the component you'd like the API created for.